tobegit3hub/tensorflow_template_application/README.md

 Then go to `http://127.0.0.1:6006` in the browser.

-### Serving And Predicting
+### Serving and Predicting

-The exported model is compatiable with [TensorFlow Serving](https://github.com/tensorflow/serving).
+The exported model is compatible with [TensorFlow Serving](https://github.com/tensorflow/serving).
 You can follow the document and run the `tensorflow_model_server`.

 ```
 ./tensorflow_model_server --port=9000 --model_name=dense --model_base_path=./model/